Our family practice prides itself in the staffs’ excellent ability to work with kids during their appointment

 For children from three to six years old, a pea-sized amount of toothpaste can be used while parents assist with brushing.

-Completing Proper Brushing Techniques
+Completing Proper Brushing Techniques for Kids

 When brushing a child’s teeth, the key is to be as gentle as possible.
 Using a circular motion, clean each tooth’s surface and point the bristles to where the teeth meet the gums.
 To clean the front teeth, use the front part of the toothbrush.
 Refrain from scrubbing; brushing a child’s teeth too hard can hurt their gums.